estefanial69/estefanial69.github.io/_projects/no-ella-no.md

 ---
 title: 'NO, ELLA NO'
 subtitle:
-  - ENSAMBLE DE DANZA
+  - ENSAMBLE DE DANZA CONTEMPORANEA
-  - CONTEMPORANEA
-  - 'DIRECCIÓN: SARAH STOTER'
+  - SARAH STOTER
-  - PONTIFICIA UNIVERSIDAD
-  - JAVERIANA
 description:
 image: /uploads/002.jpg
 bg_color: '#a6a6a6'